Improving Uncertainty Estimation through Semantically Diverse Language Generation: Experiments

-\paragraph{Baselines.} We compare our method against two streams of current predictive uncertainty estimation in NLG.
-First, methods that directly utilize the predictive entropy of the output distribution on a token level.
+\paragraph{Baselines.} We compare our method against methods that directly utilize the predictive entropy of the output distribution on a token level.
 These are Predictive Entropy (PE), Length-Normalized Predictive Entropy (LN-PE) \citep{Malinin:21}, and Shifting Attention to Relevance (SAR) \citep{Duan:23}.
-Second, methods that utilize semantic entropy on a sequence level.
+We also compare against methods that utilize semantic entropy on a sequence level.
 Thereby, output sequences are generated with multinomial sampling (SE$_{MS}$) \citep{Kuhn:23} or with diverse beam search (SE$_{DBS}$) \citep{Vijayakumar:18}.
-Although diverse beam search has not explicitly been proposed for uncertainty estimation in NLG, we added it as a more traditional sampling method that enforces diversity among output sequences.
-For each dataset, we performed a hyperparameter search on SE$_{MS}$ temperature $\in \{0.25, 0.5, 1.0, 1.5, 2.0\}$ and SE$_{DBS}$ penalty term $\in \{ 0.2, 0.5, 1.0 \}$.
+Although DBS has not explicitly been proposed for uncertainty estimation in NLG, we added it as a more traditional sampling method that enforces diversity among output sequences.

 \paragraph{Our method (\method{}).} Unlike current methods that rely on finding the optimal sampling temperature or penalty term, \method{} does not require hyperparameter tuning as it controls the sampling.
 One has only to decide on the ranking method for the three individual token scores.
-We empirically found that the performance of \method{} is quite robust with respect to the weighting of the token scores.
+We empirically found that the performance of our method is quite robust with respect to the weighting of the token scores.
 Therefore, throughout the experiments, we derive the final token score ranking by straightforwardly averaging the three individual token scores.
 To compute the token scores for semantic diversity as discussed in Sec.~\ref{sec:sem-div_generations}, we utilize the same NLI model DeBERTa \citep{Williams:18, He:21} that is also used for predicting semantic equivalences and determining semantic clusters.
-We also note that substituting initial tokens not corresponding to the beginning of a word is often impractical.
-Consequently, we exclusively apply substitutions to tokens at the beginning of a word.